peterkhayes/instrumental.js/README.md

 ============

 Making a sampler or mod tracker app?
 Instrumental can get you started by provided a framework for loading and playing samples.
-Developed for use in (Tunesmith)[https://github.com/peterkhayes/Tunesmith "Tunesmith"].
+Developed for use in [Tunesmith](https://github.com/peterkhayes/Tunesmith "Tunesmith").

 How to use
 ==========